NRCCC in 2012 Earth Day Week Events in Washington, DC

 Earth Day Network is a long-time partner with NRCCC in the logistical arrangements and promotion of NRCCC events in Washington, DC, including the luncheon.
 While a cold, rainy Sunday dampened the Earth Day events on the Mall, the streaming broadcast of that event went all over the world.

 The NRCCC sponsored a Conference on Climate Change on Monday April 23 at St. Sophia's Cathedral in Washington.
-Opening remarks were given by climatologist James Hansen, 350 org. leader Bill McKibben, NRCCC's co-chairs Rev. Owen Owens and Rabbi Warren Stone, and conference organizer Tom English.
+Opening remarks were given by climatologist James Hansen, 350 org. leader Bill McKibben (video), NRCCC's co-chairs Rev. Owen Owens and Rabbi Warren Stone, and conference organizer Tom English.
 24 workshops followed.
 Co-sponsors included the Interfaith Moral Action on Climate, Earth Day Network, and the Presbyterian Synod of Southern California and Hawaii.
 (See a report by Lucy Chumbley for Episcopal News Service)

 At the conclusion of Monday's Climate Conference, Tom English and Lise Van Susternen each received a Steward of Creation Award.